Avaiga/taipy-doc/docs/knowledge_base/demos/Movie Genre Selector.md

 Welcome to Taipy's Movie Genre Selector demo, where we unveil the exciting capabilities of our AI-powered platform.
-In this article, we will explore the description and functionality of our Genre Selector demo, illustrating how you can leverage Taipy to explore and select movie genres with ease.
+In this demo, we will explore the description and functionality of our Genre Selector demo, illustrating how you can easily leverage Taipy to explore and select movie genres.

 # Understanding the Movie Genre Selector
 The Movie Genre Selector is a user-friendly tool that simplifies the process of discovering and selecting movie genres.
 Taipy's innovative technology powers this demo, making it an enjoyable and informative experience for movie enthusiasts.